-A. SQID provides a mobile phone and online payment service permitting any Customer with an email address and a mobile phone to authorise payments via mobile phone and online (including authorisation of payments by credit cards) to persons or businesses for payment of goods and services.
+A. SQID Payments Pty Ltd (ACN 166 730 310) (SQID) provides various services including payment services and associated activities that are undertaken by SQID as a Payments Facilitator and delivered by the SQID Transaction Platform.
+The SQID Transaction Platform processes card transactions for mobile and online payment services, permitting a Customer with an email address and a mobile phone to authorise payments via their mobile phone and online to persons or businesses for the payment of goods and services (Services).

-E. By accepting this Agreement, the Client also accepts and agrees to the business and payment process, fees and charges as set out in this Agreement.
+D. On and from the commencement of the Services, the Client also accepts and agrees to the business and payment process, fees and charges as set out in this Agreement or the Merchant Application Process (or both).

-H. To minimize chargebacks it is the Client’s responsibility to notify the customer by email or SMS, the transaction identification details and that SQID Payments facilitated the payment, at the time of the transaction.
+E. To minimize chargebacks (transactions rejected by the card issuer) it is the Client’s responsibility to notify the Customer by email or SMS, the transaction identification details and that SQID facilitated the payment, at the time of the transaction.

-(a) The Client agrees that notwithstanding any other agreement or understanding in place, the Client is solely responsible for the submission to the Bank of all financial information, application details and all other matters requested by the Bank or required for all purposes related to:
+(a) The Client agrees that notwithstanding any other agreement or understanding in place, the Client is solely responsible for the submission to the Acquirer of all financial information, application details and all other matters requested by the Acquirer or required for all purposes related to:

-(ii) the finalisation and execution of the Merchant Agreement.
+(ii) the finalisation and execution of the Acquirer Terms.

 (b) The parties acknowledge and accept that despite any other provision of this Agreement, this Agreement:

-(ii) is terminated on that date when the Merchant Agreement between the Bank and the Client is terminated or expires.
+(ii) is terminated on that date when the Acquirer Terms between the Acquirer and the Client is terminated or expires.

-(c) SQID is not responsible or liable to the Client for any delay or failure by the Client to execute the Merchant Agreement or a decision by the Bank not to execute a Merchant Agreement with the Client.
+(c) SQID is not responsible or liable to the Client for any delay or failure by the Client to execute the Acquirer Terms or a decision by the Acquirer not to enter into the Acquirer Terms with the Client.

-(a) SQID acts as an aggregator and the provider of the Transaction Platform for the processing of payments by Customers as Card Transactions.
-SQID enters into this sub-merchant agreement with the Client on behalf of and as an agent of the Acquirer.
-The Client agrees to use the Services and in exchange pay to SQID the fees specified in Merchant Application process.
+(a) SQID acts as a Payment Facilitator and the provider of the Transaction Platform for the processing of payments by Customers as Card Transactions.
+SQID enters into this Agreement with the Client as the Payment Facilitator of the Acquirer and the Client acknowledges and agrees to use the Services and in exchange pay to SQID the fees specified in Merchant Application Process.
+To avoid any doubt, an Acquirer may also treat SQID as an aggregator pursuant to the terms of any agreement between the Acquirer and SQID and in such case an aggregator is still a Payment Facilitator.

 (b) The Client acknowledges that:

-(ii) SQID is not acting as a trustee, fiduciary or escrow with respect to the funds which are processed by each Card Transaction, but is acting only as an aggregator and temporary custodian of the funds in exchange for the fees.
+(ii) SQID is not acting as a trustee, fiduciary or escrow agent with respect to the funds which are processed by each Card Transaction but is acting as the Payment Facilitator and temporary custodian of the funds in exchange for the fees paid to it by the Client.

 (a) SQID will support and maintain the Transaction Platform.
-At times this may involve SQID disclosing information about your transactions to third parties and you consent to this disclosure for the purpose of fault finding and verification that the Transaction Platform for your merchant service is operational.
+At times this may involve SQID disclosing information about your transactions to third parties and you consent to this disclosure for the purpose of fault finding and verification that the Transaction Platform is operational.

-(g) Without prejudice to SQID’s other rights under this Agreement, in its absolute discretion, SQID may where SQID reasonably considers the Client to be in breach of this Agreement or the Merchant Agreement:
+(f) Without prejudice to SQID’s other rights under this Agreement, in its absolute discretion, SQID may where SQID reasonably considers the Client to be in breach of this Agreement or the Acquirer Terms:

 (ii) may suspend the operation of the Transaction Platform for the purposes of remedial or preventative maintenance or improvement of the Transaction Platform.